aloopkin/WinCertes/README.md

     - Tested on Windows 10, Windows 2016
     - TODO Ensure this readme matches the new code
     - TODO Get github community to confirm IIS, DNS registration features work
+    - TODO .\Samples\ scripts were drafted late, not tested before all of the changes above.
+Update and simplify scripts.
+Add scheduled task script to the mix that includes example for start/stop of IIS, Firewall rules, hMailServer and VisualSVN.

 Requirements:
 - Windows Server 2008 R2 SP1 or higher (.Net 4.6.1 or higher), 64-bit